6G-SANDBOX/ELCM/docs/4_DISTRIBUTED.md

 # Distributed experiments:

-When correctly configured, two 5Genesis platforms can perform the execution of a distributed experiment, in which both platforms execute tasks in a coordinated manner and exchange information with each other.
+When correctly configured, two ELCM instances (platforms) can perform the execution of a distributed experiment, in which both platforms execute tasks in a coordinated manner and exchange information with each other.
 In order to use this functionality, the following conditions must be met:

 - On each platform, a test case that defines the set of actions (including any necessary coordination) of that side exists.
 - The East/West interface of the ELCM in both sides is enabled, there is connectivity between the two instances and connection details for the remote side's ELCM are defined.
-- The remote platforms are registered in the Dispatcher of both sides (see the Dispatcher documentation).

 Optionally, in order to ease the creation of a valid experiment descriptor: